Hashfyre/hashfyre-personal-hugo/content/post/rootconf-2017-day-02.md

 {{<tweet 865072127094816769>}}

 Thus, the second (for me) Rootconf ended.
-I don't know if I was any wiser for it, but as always I met new people from the DevOps circles around India and had a lot of interesting discussions.
-I'll probably start a workshop at my workplace for Kubernets and hashicorp tools, since I was now pretty comfortable with them, and may be that'd be my way to give back to the community that had assimilated me.
+I don't know if I am any wiser for it, but as always I met new people from the DevOps circles around India and had a lot of interesting discussions.
+I'll probably start a workshop at my workplace for Kubernets and hashicorp tools, since I was now pretty comfortable with them, and may be that'd be my way to give back to the community that has assimilated me.